tikinatop/mkdocs/docs/user-guide/custom-themes.md

 [Lunr.js].

 Search can either be added to every page in the theme or to a dedicated template which must be named `search.html`.
-The search template will be built with the same name and can be viewable with `mkdocs serve` at `http://localhost:8000/search.html`.
+The search template will be build with the same name and can be viewable with `mkdocs serve` at `http://localhost:8000/search.html`.
 An example of the two different approaches can be seen by comparing the `mkdocs` and `readthedocs` themes.